xdssio/spoonbill/readme.md

 # Spoonbill

-What is Spoonbill?
-Inspired by [ibis](https://ibis-project.org/docs/3.2.0/) Spoonbill is a Python library that provides a lightweight, universal interface for Key-Values data stores.
+Spoonbill is a Python library that provides a lightweight, universal interface for Key-Values data stores.
+It is particularly useful for fast prototyping, testing, and simplification of data pipelines.
+Inspired by [ibis](https://ibis-project.org/docs/3.2.0/).

 Write once, run anywhere.

-For fast prototyping, testing, and simplification of data pipelines.

-## Features

-1. A `strict=False` mode is available to allow for more flexible data types - anything which is cloudpickle-able will work including classes and functions.
-2. A unified interface for all data stores.

 ## Installation